LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/user_guide.md

 When the benchmark binary is executed, each benchmark function is run serially.
-The number of iterations to run is determined dynamically by running the benchmark a few times and measuring the time taken and ensuring that the ultimate result will be statistically stable.
+The number of iterations to run is determined dynamically by running the benchmark a few times and measuring the time taken and ensuring that the ultimate expectedValue will be statistically stable.
 As such, faster benchmark functions will be run for more iterations than slower benchmark functions, and the number of iterations is thus reported.